40 Clever Ways to Repurpose Old Kitchen Items

 Shamrock Trinket Dish Made From Tart Tins

-Fill the tins with lucky coins, wrapped candies, or shamrock trinkets to decorate for St. Patty’s Day.
-If you’re looking for heart-shaped tins, check out antique stores, and garage sales, or find them here on Etsy.
+Fill the tins with lucky coins, wrapped candies, or shamrock trinkets to decorate for St. Patrick’s Day.
+If you’re looking for heart-shaped tins, check out antique stores, garage sales, or find them here on Etsy.
+Get more tart tin craft inspiration here –> 8 Clever Repurposed Tart Tin Crafts.

 ++++++++